AnthonyTechnologies/python-styleguide/tests/performance_tests.md

         This class has different attributes and methods than ExampleOne.
         """
         def __init__(self) -> None:
-            """Initialize with attributes."""
+            """Initializes with attributes."""
             self.one = "two"
             self.three = "two"
             self.common = "example_two"

         def function(self) -> str:
-            """Return a string identifying this class.
+            """Returns a string identifying this class.

             Returns:
                 A string identifying this class.